m3r1v3/Parzibot/README.md

 ___
 #### Bot Commands:
-*  !ping is your ping
+*  !ping - your ping

 *  !8ball "question" - Ball of predictions